Biggest overhaul to Google Maps adds a number of new features.

 Why Google Maps Won’t Fail Foodies Anymore

 My biggest complaint in the past was too much useless info on the maps.
 With these brilliant enhancements, I look forward to finding restaurants nearby that I actually want to visit instead of an overwhelming laundry list of irrelevant eateries.
-This is an impressive evolution from what seems to be a smarter focused Google Maps team.
+Moreover, with additions like interactive content, users now have control over the available information and can make the necessary changes.
+This is an impressive evolution from what seems to be a smarter-focused Google Maps team.

 “Will my ride be crowded?”, Google knows

 Google Maps on both Android and iOS apps will update even more in March adding features such as how crowded a subway or bus will be before you board.
 Google Maps likely will not have the capability to show the best subway tip New Yorkers already know: Never get into an empty subway car surrounded by other crowded cars.
 Yup, something nasty is in there surrounded by all that empty space.